Skip to main content

 Non-Fire Positions

 Temporary positions with the USDA Forest Service are a great way to gain valuable experience, work outdoors, and get exposure to different careers.
-The positions are in fire, trails, timber, administration, recreation, fisheries and archeology.
-The Rio Grande National Forest will be hiring up to 35 positions for next summer.
-Listed below are the positions we anticipate hiring for:
+Positions are typically in administration, archeology, fire, fisheries, recreation, trails and timber.
+The Rio Grande National Forest may be hiring a few positions for next summer.

 OUTREACH